cinchy-co/Documentation/data-syncs/building-data-syncs/columns-and-mappings/calculated-column-examples.md

-# Calculated Column Examples
+# Calculated column examples

 ## Examples

-_Examples 1 and 2_ are shown first within the experience as well as their XML equivalent.
+_Examples 1 and 2_ show calculated columns within the Connections UI and their relevant XML.

-_Example 3_ demonstrates the use of Javascript in Calculated Columns.
+_Example 3_ demonstrates the use of JavaScript in Calculated Columns.

 ### Example 1: XML

-The value of this column for each record is whatever the value is of the lob parameter.&#x20;
+The value of this column for each record is whatever the value is of the lob parameter.

 <figure><img src="../../../.gitbook/assets/image (10).png" alt=""><figcaption></figcaption></figure>

-XML equivalent of the above example_:_
+#### XML equivalent

 ```xml
 <Parameters>